 Active Military Access

-PATHWAY:

 The Under Secretary of Defense released a memo on June 28, 2022, stating that service members, dependents, other beneficiaries & Department of Defense civilian employees may continue to access "covered abortions" (e.g., if the life of the mother would be endangered if the fetus were carried to term, or if the pregnancy is the result of rape or incest).
-Active-duty service members may still travel to receive abortion care, not limited to covered abortions.
+On October 20, 2022, the Secretary of Defense released a memo stating the Department would cover travel costs for active-duty service members who may travel to receive abortion care, not limited to covered abortions.

-COVERAGE:

 Service members seeking "covered" abortions or traveling for abortions.

-CAVEATS:

-The military installation must have a medical facility capable of performing abortion services.
-Service members must seek to take leave to travel for abortions not covered under federal law or if the installation is incapable of providing an abortion.
-Obtaining leave can be difficult.
-TRICARE is only available for covered abortions.
-Thus, if granted leave, there are great financial barriers in travel & abortion service expenses.
+The military installation may not have a medical facility capable of performing abortion services.
+Service members must seek leave to travel for abortions not covered under federal law or where the installation is incapable of providing an abortion.
+Obtaining leave can be difficult, and TRICARE is only available for covered abortions.
+Thus, even if granted leave and travel funds, there are still great financial barriers in abortion service expenses.

 EUA/PREP Declaration

-PATHWAY

 HHS may have authority to issue an abortion-related Public Readiness & Emergency Preparedness (PREP) Act Declaration.
 A PREP Act declaration could convert misoprostol into a covered countermeasure.
 FDA may issue an emergency use authorization (EUA) to allow unapproved uses of approved drugs, like misoprostol for inducing abortions, rather than its approved use for prevention of NSAID-induced gastric ulcers.
 A PREP Act Declaration & an EUA may provide strong liability protections for losses due to the covered countermeasure as well as protections for persons or entities administering or providing the countermeasure.

-COVERAGE Pregnant patients potentially seeking to use misoprostol up to 10 weeks gestation.
-CAVEATS HHS & FDA have not issued a PREP declaration or EUA.
+Pregnant patients potentially seeking to use misoprostol up to 10 weeks gestation.

+HHS & FDA have not issued a PREP declaration or EUA.
 Because a PREP Act & EUA would provide a federal liability shield, there may be state litigation regarding the extent of the liability protection under the Act.
-Since mifepristone is already FDA- approved for abortion, it is less likely to receive potential EUA and PREP Act coverage.
+Since mifepristone is already FDA-approved for abortion, it is less likely to receive potential EUA and PREP Act coverage.

 Emergency Contraception

-PATHWAY

 While not a pathway or substitute for abortion access, Americans still maintain a fundamental right to use birth control.
 FDA has approved 4 emergency contraception products (e.g., Plan B, ella, oral contraceptives, IUDs) which can be taken shortly after unprotected sex to prevent pregnancy.
-While most require a prescription, Plan B is sold over-thecounter.
+While most require a prescription, Plan B is sold over-the-counter.
 The Affordable Care Act (ACA) requires most private health plans to cover FDA-approved emergency contraceptives.
 Online platforms allow individuals to obtain emergency contraception without an in-person appointment.

-COVERAGE

 Individuals who have had unprotected sex in the last 3-5 days.

-CAVEATS

 Some states have restricted emergency contraceptive access; litigation may ensue regarding contraception/abortion definitions.

-Ask the Network regarding questions or comments: Jennifer L. Piatt, J.D., jpiatt@networkforphl.org Erica N. White, J.D., ewhite@networkforphl.org Special thanks to Summer Ghaith, Cleo Goeckner, Madisyn Puchebner & C. McKenna Sauer at ASU's Sandra Day O'Connor College of Law for their research, drafting & formatting assistance.
+Ask the Network regarding questions or comments:

+Jennifer L. Piatt, J.D., jpiatt@networkforphl.org Erica N. White, J.D., ewhite@networkforphl.org

+Special thanks to Summer Ghaith, Cleo Goeckner, Lauren Krumholz, Madisyn Puchebner & C. McKenna Sauer at ASU's Sandra Day O'Connor College of Law for their research, drafting & formatting assistance.